docker-archive/classicswarm/docs/swarm_at_scale.md

 Another way is to have an external tool (external to the cluster) monitor the state of your application, and make sure that certain service levels are maintained.
-These service levels can include things like "have at least 10 web server containers running".
-In this scenario, if the number of web containers drops below 10, the tool will attempt to start more.
+These service levels can include things like "have at least ten web server containers running".
+In this scenario, if the number of web containers drops below ten, the tool will attempt to start more.

 In our simple voting-app example, the front-end is scalable and serviced by a load balancer.
-In the event that on the of the two web containers fails (or the AWS instance that is hosting it), the load balancer will stop routing requests to it and send all requests the surviving web container.
+If one the of the two web containers fails (or the AWS instance that is hosting it), the load balancer will stop routing requests to it and send all requests the surviving web container.
 This solution is highly scalable meaning you can have up to *n* web containers behind the load balancer.